YinlongDai/Web_Video2Text/README.md

 video_url: 'your url'
 ```

-The transcription will appeaar in terminal.
+The transcription will appear in terminal.
 ![output](img/output.png)